Nimrod: Idiom

 In modern North American English slang, the term "nimrod" is often used to mean a dimwitted or a stupid person.
 This usage is often said to have been popularized by the Looney Tunes cartoon character Bugs Bunny sarcastically referring to the hunter Elmer Fudd as "nimrod" to highlight the difference between "mighty hunter" and "poor little Nimrod", i.e. Fudd.
 However, it is in fact Daffy Duck who refers to Fudd as "my little Nimrod" in the 1948 short "What Makes Daffy Duck", although Bugs Bunny does refer to Yosemite Sam as "the little Nimrod" in the 1951 short "Rabbit Every Monday".
-Both episodes were voiced by Mel Blanc and produced by Edward Selzer.
+Both cartoons were voiced by Mel Blanc.